The 14 Easiest Jobs That Pay $100K or More!

 - Collaborating with the publishing team, including writers, other editors, and management

-Although editing jobs don't require a degree, you will need experience, including:
+Although editing jobs don't require a high school diploma or college degree, you will need experience, including:

 - Strong grammar and language skills